Comment by Patrick Francis

 A problem with using this distinction between regenerative farming and sustainable farming is an assumption that the former is producing positive ecosystem function outcomes while the latter is not.
 For example, the WA Landcare Network says on its website that “regenerative agriculture has been practiced successfully by a relatively small number of farmers across Australia for many years.
 These farmers have practiced a holistic approach to land management that keeps water in the landscape, improves soil health, stores carbon and increases biodiversity.
 This ecosystems approach has also proved to support increases in productivity over traditional agricultural methods.”

-In other words the Network has concluded that the vast majority of farmers in the state are degrading their landscapes but provide no evidence to show it.
+In other words the Network seems to have concluded that the vast majority of farmers in the state are degrading their landscapes but provide no evidence to show it.
 It also assumes that the “small number of farmers” have a stranglehold on ecosystem function knowledge and the majority of farmers are ignorant of this knowledge or have no interest in it.

 For a landcare network to make this assumption is strange as its very existence via tax payer funding is based on encouraging farmers to improve natural resources on their farms.
 It is difficult to imagine that landcare groups have had no impact on improving ecosystem functions on farms since the program began at the national level in 1990.

 In contrast, the National Landcare program has demonstrated that positive changes have been taking place for years.
 In its “Land management practice trends in Australia 2012” it shows a significant increase in adoption of no-till cropping across Australia, a practice with highest adoption in WA, figures 6A and 6B.
 No till cropping is responsible for significant improvements in soil health, soil water holding capacity, retention or slight increase in soil carbon, reduced greenhouse gas emissions, and higher crop yields particularly in low rainfall years.
 No-till is a fundamental practice advocated by RA practioners.